woctezuma/steam-era-goty/README.md

 ## Goal

-A Bayesian Rating is used on [RPGCodex](http://www.rpgcodex.net/content.php?id=10819).
+To rank the best games of the year, a Bayesian Rating is computed [on RPGCodex](http://www.rpgcodex.net/content.php?id=10819), which provides a solid ranking.
 However, this methodology is not applied [on SteamGAF/ERA](https://www.resetera.com/threads/steamera-games-of-the-year-awards-2017.19342/), and a sum of scores is applied instead (think Eurovision).
 Our goal is to use the data shown on SteamGAF/ERA and re-rank games with a Bayesian Rating.

 ## References